bmcda37/IndependentResearch-SIEM/README.md

-# My Independent Research using SIEM technologies and integrations
+# Independent Research using SIEM technologies and integrations
 For this self-led project, I decided to configure a home SIEM lab using Wazuh.
 I am using the single-node option since I do not need more worker nodes for the volume of agents I will be installing.
 I implemented various technologies that I learned from my undergraduate, internships, and research to formulate a complete solution, allowing the completion of Use Case scenarios.

 ## Core competencies within the project: